MyPureCloud/genesys-spark/packages/genesys-spark/README.md

 `npm install genesys-spark`

-## Setup
+### Loading the components

-When initializing your app/page, call `registerSparkCompnents`, which will inject the script and style tags into your page that define the main Spark custom elements:
+When initializing your app/page, call `registerSparkComponents`, which will inject the script and style tags into your page that define the main Spark custom elements:

 ```js